Larder Project, Ontario, Canada

 - 3 high-grade gold deposits

-- 60,000 m not yet included in Resource Estimate
+- 70,000 m of drilling and the Fernland Deposit not included in historic Resource Estimate

 - Comprehensive historical data bank delivering consistent new success

 - Located in an established gold camp in a stable jurisdiction